officert/MenuGen/README.md

 Menu Gen is a light weight site menu generator for MVC.
 It provides a variety of ways to create site menus in your MVC application.
-Out of the box it contains an attribute-based generator for creating menus by decorating your controller actions with attributes.
-It also contains an xml generator so you can optionally declare your menus in xml.
+Out of the box it contains an attribute-based generator for creating menus by decorating your controller actions with attributes, an xml generator so you can optionally declare your menus in xml, as well as a base class you can dervive from to create additional menu generators (sql database, etc...).

 ## Installation